 For more information on setting Objectives and Key Results, check out Google’s re:Work guide.

 OKRs are valuable as a goal-setting tool, but more importantly, their greatest value is in bringing companies and teams together on a regular basis.
 OKRs facilitate companies and teams discussing current events, checking in on current direction, reflecting on their work, and discussing about the future.
 It helps everyone ask “are we rowing in the same direction?
 How can we align?”
 In essence, an OKR process triggers the right conversations.

-2. Always be Bottom Up
+2. Always be bottom-up

-4. Formulate to Motivate
+4. Formulate to motivate

 Formulate OKRs in a positive framework: for example, set a goal to “increase retention” rather than “reduce churn.”
 Achieving something positive is far more inspiring and motivating than reducing something negative.
 Additionally, rather than binary “Yes/no” goals, make OKRs incremental and able to be broken into steps.
 Lastly, always set goals that allow the possibility for teams to catch up to the goal if they start falling behind.
 That way, even if a team has a few tough weeks, they can still feel motivated to achieve the goal.

-5. Involve Everyone
+5. Involve everyone

 Start with one team, test with them for two quarters, gather feedback along the way, and then try rolling it out step-by-step for even more teams.
-The biggest value from OKRs will be once the whole company is using them: teams benefit individually from OKRs, but once all the teams in a company are aligned, all boats can start rowing together.
+The biggest value from OKRs will be once the whole company uses them: teams benefit individually from OKRs, but once all the teams in a company are aligned, all boats can start rowing together.